daniellehandel/academic-kickstart/content/authors/admin/_index.md

 ---

 I am an undergraduate student at Emory University studying Economics and Mathematics.
 Above all, I am an avid reader.
-Right now, I am reading [*The Mystery of the Kibbutz: Egalitarian Principles in a Capitalist World*](https://press.princeton.edu/books/hardcover/9780691177533/the-mystery-of-the-kibbutz) by Dr. Ran Abrimitzky.
+Right now, I am reading [*Black Wave: Saudi Arabia, Iran, and the Forty-Year Rivalry That Unraveled Culture, Religion, and Collective Memory in the Middle East*](https://us.macmillan.com/books/9781250131218) by Kim Ghattas.